CiscoDevNet/gw_uplink_stats/README.md

 ## Deploying the applications

 ### Download the app package.
-You can download the Cisco IOx app package from here <somelink>.
+You can download the Cisco IOx app package from here https://github.com/CiscoDevNet/gw_uplink_stats/releases/download/v0.8.7/package.tar.gz.

 ### Cisco Kinetic App Deploy
 Assuming you downloaded the application...